F-Bafti/F-Bafti.github.io/_posts/2025-11-11-Building-a-Recipe-Recommender-System-with-VAE.md

 ### Introduction

-The reviews dataset contains **522,517 recipes** from **271,907 users**, providing details like author, recipe instructions, nutrition facts and more.
+Data was downloaded from Kaggle and originally is from food.com.
+The recipes dataset contains **522,517 recipes** from 312 different categories.
+This dataset provides information about each recipe like cooking times, servings, ingredients, nutrition, instructions, and more.

 ### Workflow Overview

-The steps for building the recommender system are as follows:
+The steps we took for building the recommender system are as follows:

 1. **Data Download and Cleaning**
    We first download the datasets and clean them, handling missing values and inconsistencies.